Did you watch Roadhouse and think, “I’m Dalton”? Or Cocktail and think, “I’m Flanagan!”

-- Lead Card (must be obtained within 30 days of employment, can be completed free online)
+- Lead Card (within 30 days of employment, can be completed free online)

-- Must be able to work Thursday through Saturday and some Sundays approximately 6:30 to 11:30pm.
+- Must be able to work Thursday through Saturday and some Sundays from approximately 6:30 to 11:30 pm.

-To apply submit resume and letter of interest to email@example.com.
+To apply submit a resume and letter of interest to firstname.lastname@example.org.
 If selected for interview you will be asked to also submit 2 professional and 2 personal references.
-Start date is unknown but expected to be in early November.
+Start date is ASAP.

 About Finest City Improv